lebusa/lebusa/README.md

 ![GitHub followers](https://img.shields.io/github/followers/lebusa?style=social)

 ## About me 👨🏽‍💻

 I'm a software engineer with a specialty in immersive audio technologies, and knowledge of node.js related tech stacks (e.g. M\*\*N), a knack for big data & interest in cloud.

 - 🔭 I’m currently working on MERN stack projects
-- 🌱 I’m currently learning & experimenting with Postres, Nginx & AWS
+- 🌱 I’m currently learning & experimenting with PostgreSQL, Nginx & AWS

 ## Skillset 🛠️